Diabetes Plate Method: How to Build a Healthy Plate

-When someone is diagnosed with diabetes or prediabetes, one of the first questions that often comes up is:
+When you have diabetes or prediabetes, one of the first questions is: "What can I eat?"

-Why What We Eat Matters
+Why Does What We Eat Matter?

-Protein (like chicken or fish) helps your body stay strong and doesn’t raise blood sugar.
+Carbohydrates (like bread, rice, or fruit) turn into sugar in your body.
+Protein (like chicken or fish) helps your body grow and doesn't raise blood sugar.
+Healthy fat gives you energy but doesn't raise glucose much.

 What Is the Plate Method?